 Group 1 courses are designed to support future academic study by developing a high social, aesthetic, and cultural literacy, as well as effective communication skills.
 While there is significant difference in the texts presented for study in the three courses, they will clearly overlap somewhat.
 There is no aim for each course to define separate territory.
 Instead, the main difference lies in the different areas of focus each takes.
 The focus of the language A: language and literature course is directed towards developing and understanding the constructed nature of meanings generated by language and the function of context in this process.
-Literature and performance allow students to combine literary analysis with the investigation of the role of performance in our understanding of dramatic literature.
+Literature and performance allow students to combine literature.